Event Payload Reference

 "datacontenttype": "application/json",

-"kitesummary": "alice pushed 3 commits to main in acme/api",
+"kitesummary": "alice pushed 1 commit(s) to main on acme/api",

 "data": {